Jyll Bradley: Dutch/Light (for Agneta Block)

 “I call the work Dutch/Light (for Agneta Block) because the first person to ripen a pineapple in Europe was Agneta Block, a Dutch horticulturalist and art collector.
 Pineapple growing using the 'Dutch Light' and southerly wall system was the focus of early Anglo-Dutch horticultural exchange.
 I feel the story of the Dutch raid is very male; a fascinating by-product of it is a woman growing a pineapple - and our love of glasshouses today.”
 Jyll Bradley

-The sculpture will be in situ on the Gallery terrace from Saturday 12 August.
-Five tall ‘Dutch Lights’ are turned on their side and leant against south-facing walls to create an open structure that is activated by the sun, and under which audiences can walk and sit while bathed in geometric colour.
+In the work, five tall ‘Dutch Lights’ are turned on their side and leant against south-facing walls to create an open structure that is activated by the sun, and under which audiences can walk and sit while bathed in geometric colour.

 The ‘Dutch lights’ are made of intensely coloured Plexiglas: green (for Kent and the UK) and orange (for the Netherlands).